 The Christian symbolism of tinsel is explained in the poem Silver Strands.
 If you didn't know that tinsel has any religious significance, you'll be both surprised and touched.

 An enthusiastic celebration of the birth of our Lord delivered in verse form.

-A gently evocative poem which conjures a vivid image of the winter scene which heralds the arrival of Christmas.
+A gently evocative poem which conjures up a wonderfully vivid image of the winter scene which heralds the arrival of Christmas.